zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

     dbService.paginatedUsers(pageNum).map(Response.json(_.json))
 } @@ composedMiddlewares // attach composedMiddlewares to the app using @@
 ```
+Observe how we avoided cluttering our business logic using middlewares.
 ## Middleware in zio-http

+A middleware helps in addressing common cross-cutting concerns without writing or duplicating boilerplate code.

 Middlewares are transformations that one can apply on any [`Http`](https://dream11.github.io/zio-http/docs/v1.x/dsl/http) to produce a new one.
 They can modify requests and responses and also transform them into more concrete domain entities.